Our Team

 Client Focus: Children (6-12), Youth (13-17), Adults, Families & Groups

-Treatment Areas: Behaviour, Relationships, Anxiety, Depression, Grief, Trauma, Identity Exploration and Transitioning and Emotional Regulation
+Treatment Areas: Behaviour, Relationships, Anxiety, Depression, Grief, Trauma, Identity Exploration and Transitioning, Emotional Regulation, Psychological Assessment

 Availability: In-person + virtual 5 days per week.